ncsu-geoforall-lab/gis714-2024-tangible-landscape/README.md

-# NCSU GIS 714 Spring 2023: Tangible Landscape
+# NCSU GIS 714 Spring 2024: Tangible Landscape

+_Vaclav Petras_

 ## How to add a new activity